Moving toward best practice when using propensity score weighting in survey observational studies: Simulation Studies

 Additional simulations (Web Tables 9 and 10), where sampling depends on treatment and extreme survey weights are present, further highlight the relative advantage of WET.
 WET with W.PS consistently preserves its reliability across misspecified models and overlap conditions, achieving minimal bias (less than 3\%) and near-nominal coverage.
 CVR, by contrast, becomes highly vulnerable under outcome model misspecification, with biases escalating to beyond 70–100\% and coverage collapsing to near zero for PATT under poor overlap.
 MOM remains more stable than CVR but falls short of WET in terms of overall consistency.

-In conclusion, among the augmented estimators, while the clever covariate estimator (CVR) demonstrates potential for high efficiency with correctly specified models under good overlap, its heightened sensitivity to model misspecification and poor overlap limits its practical reliability.
-In contrast, both the moment estimator (MOM) and weighted regression estimator (WET) exhibit greater robustness, with WET emerging as the most resilient choice across varying survey settings, maintaining low bias and near-nominal coverage for a wide range of estimands, even under challenging conditions.
-Thus, WET with W.PS is strongly recommended for reliable performance in real-world applications.
+In conclusion, while CVR demonstrates potential for high efficiency with correctly specified models under good overlap, its heightened sensitivity to model misspecification and poor overlap may limit its practical reliability.
+In contrast, both MOM and WET exhibit greater robustness, with WET emerging as the most resilient choice across varying simulation settings.